Tommy-Sun/Titlebot/README.md

 1. The app's frontend components are located in [TitleBot/frontend/src/components](TitleBot/frontend/src/components)
 2. The app's backend is in the API app.
 The main files to look at here are [TitleBot/api/views.py](TitleBot/api/views.py) and [TitleBot/api/models.py](TitleBot/api/models.py).
 3. One tough problem I encountered while making this app was getting the title of a given web page's html.
 You can find the code in the [TitleBot/api/models.py](TitleBot/api/models.py) file.
+4. Thank you for taking the time to check out my project :)